observablehq/framework/docs/config.md

 ## sidebar

+Whether to create and show the sidebar.
+One of:

+- **true** — create a sidebar
+- **false** — do not create a sidebar
-Whether to show the sidebar.
-Defaults to true if **pages** is not empty.
+- **auto** — default, create a sidebar if **pages** is not empty.
+- **hidden** — create a hidden sidebar

+By default, the sidebar is hidden on smaller screens and displayed on larger screens.
+However, the user can choose to display or hide it with a button and shortcut key (meta-B), and this choice is respected during the [page session](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).

+If the option is set to _hidden,_ the sidebar always starts up hidden, requiring a user action to display it.

 ## pages